marycpriyanka/Professional-ReadMe-generator/README.md

 ## How to Contribute

 Contributions and ideas are welcome.
 Before submitting an issue, please take a moment to look over the contributing guidelines in https://www.contributor-covenant.org/ .
 Before submitting pull requests, ensure the following:
+1. Fork the repo and create your branch from master.
+2. If you've added code that should be tested, add tests.
+3. Ensure the test suite passes.

 ## Tests